 Such fees are typically flat, paid yearly, and determined on the basis of how many simultaneous incoming lines your phone system has (or number of callers likely to simultaneously hear your music on hold).

 In the event that you choose to use royalty free music, you don't have to pay any royalties to any organization.
 You have different options: contact an audio professional or find royalty free music online.

 An audio professional will be able to understand your needs and expectations and assist you in choosing your music.
 They'll be able to propose music that's both adapted your audience and your company's image while making you stand out.

-Several websites offer catalogues of royalty free music, such as Dig CC Mixter, Jamendo, Free Music Archive or even Youtube's audio library.
+Several websites offer catalogues of royalty free music, such as Jamendo or Free Music Archive.
 You can find free and paid music through many of these, with the rights for use depending on licensing.

 Some cloud phone system solutions provide free music libraries for your music on hold.
 Ringover's online studio gives you the possibility of creating your own enjoyable music on hold as well as a choosing from a selection of royalty free music suitable for any type of professional activity.
 You can record messages to play along with the music that corresponds to your corporate identity, and even choose the language for your recorded messages.